BernhardPosselt/presentations/slides/cypress.md

 * Make the command chain retry-able
 * "Waits"
-* Stringly typed using Mocha like assertions or via callbacks
+* Stringly-Typed using Mocha like assertions or via callbacks
 * Luckily covered by TypeScript string enum overloads

 ```ts